OCamlPro/freeton_wallet/sphinx/commands.rst

     Print contract ABI

   contract abi impl
-    Generate implementation from contract ABI
+    Generate an implementation source file from a contract ABI

   contract abi intf
-    Generate an interface from a contract ABI
+    Generate an interface source file from a contract ABI

   contract build
     Build a contract